 The 5 stages of human development

-There are numerous theories on human development, especially the biologically based concepts.
+There are numerous theories on human development, especially biologically based concepts.
 But human development has many facets.
-It may include emotional, morality, etc. In this article, I will only be focusing on the personality.
+It may include emotional, morality, etc. In this article, I will only be focusing on personality.

 So, how does one’s personality trait develop?
-There are several theorists who try to explain the personality development.
+There are several theorists who try to explain personality development.
 The most prominent one was Sigmund Freud.
 According to him, a child will go through a series of personality development commonly known as the psychosexual stages.
 But this theory is one of the most controversial theories in psychology.
-So what is the psychosexual stages?
+So what are the psychosexual stages?